jbaik1/jbaik1.github.io/content/publication/huang-2024-causalgraphodecontinuous/index.md

   of potential outcomes.
 To mitigate confounding bias, we further propose two domain adversarial learning-based objectives, which enable our model to learn balanced continuous representations that are not affected by treatments or interference.
-Experiments on two datasets (i.e., COVID-19 and tumor growth) demonstrate the superior performance of our proposed model."
+Experiments on two datasets (i.e., COVID-19 and tumor growth) demonstrate the superior performance of our proposed model.
 links:
 - name: arXiv
   url: https://arxiv.org/abs/2403.00178